Joseph Rainey: Return to the U.S. and politics

 Beginning in 1874, paramilitary terrorist groups such as the Red Shirts in North and South Carolina and Louisiana had acted openly as the military arm of the Democratic Party to suppress black voting.
 In July 1876, six black people were murdered in the Hamburg Massacre and, in October, between 25 and 100 were killed by white paramilitary groups in several days of violence in Ellenton, both in contested Aiken County, South Carolina.

 In 1876, Rainey won re-election from the Charleston district against Democratic candidate John Smythe Richardson.
 Richardson challenged the result as invalid on the grounds of intimidation of Democrats by federal soldiers and black militias guarding the polls, but Rainey retained his seat.
 The 1876 election was marked by widespread fraud in the state.
 For instance, votes counted in the upland Edgefield County for the Democratic gubernatorial candidate Wade Hampton III exceeded by 2,000 the total number of registered voters in the county; similar results were counted in Laurens County.
 That year Democrats ultimately took control of the state government, and the next year the federal government withdrew its troops from the South as part of a national compromise; Reconstruction was ended.

 In mid-1878, Rainey warned President Hayes of increasing violence and rhetoric meant to limit the African-American vote in South Carolina.

 In 1878, Rainey was defeated in a second contest with Richardson, although black men continued to be elected for numerous local offices through much of the 19th century.
 White Democrats used their dominance of the state legislature to pass laws for segregation, Jim Crow and making voter registration more difficult, effectively disenfranchising black people.
 In 1895, they passed a new state constitution, that completed the disenfranchisement of most black people, stripping them of political power and excluding them from the political process for the next several decades into the 1960s.

 Later life and death

 After leaving the U.S. Congress, Rainey was appointed as a federal agent of the US Treasury Department for internal revenue in South Carolina.
 He held this position for two years, after which he began a career in private commerce.
 He worked in brokerage and banking in Washington, DC for five years.

 Rainey retired in 1886 and returned to South Carolina.
 At the age of 55, he contracted malaria and died less than a year later, in August 1887 in Georgetown, the city of his birth.

 Legacy

-In 2018, the Joseph Rainey Center for Public Policy, a post-partisan, 501(c)3 think-tank was founded by Sarah E. Hunt and Bishop Garrison with the goal of empowering the voices of women, minorities and mavericks in public policy.
+In 2018, the Joseph Rainey Center for Public Policy, 501(c)3 think-tank was founded by Sarah E. Hunt and Bishop Garrison with the stated goal of empowering the voices of women, minorities and mavericks in public policy.